 Name: Always begins the entry.
-Use trivial name here for ease of use.
+Use trivial or systematic name here for ease of use when appropriate, but not abbreviations.

-Synonyms: Add systematic name here.
+Synonyms: Add systematic name here when trivial name is used.
 You can have several synonyms included, each one in one line.
 Please remove any stereodescriptors that can be associated with one enantiomer because MS cannot differentiate enantiomers.
 Please use the star convention if necessary to assign the relative configuration of compounds with more than one stereogenic center according to IUPAC nomenclature, e. g. $(3R^, 5S^)$ [3].
 This procedure will avoid claims of identified enantiomers by GC/MS by inexperienced users.